kroxylicious/kroxylicious-junit5-extension/RELEASING.md

 ### Validating the staged artefacts

-You can validate the staged artefacts by having an test application (we'll call it `T`) that uses kroxylicious-junit5-extension use the Maven artefacts by making temporary (local) changes to its POM.
+You can validate the staged artefacts by having a test application (we'll call it `T`) that uses kroxylicious-junit5-extension use the Maven artefacts by making temporary (local) changes to its POM.

 1. Find the staging repository in the [Nexus UI](https://s01.oss.sonatype.org/).
 It'll be named `iokroxylioustesting-nn`.
 2. [Close](https://help.sonatype.com/repomanager2/staging-releases/managing-staging-repositories) the staging respository.
 This gives the staging repository a publicly accessible URL.
 3. Add a [`<repositories>`](https://maven.apache.org/pom.html#Repositories) that references the staging repository public url to `T`'s POM.
-4. Update `T`'s kroxylicious-junit5-extension dependenct to refer to the `<RELEASE_VERSION>`.
+4. Update `T`'s kroxylicious-junit5-extension dependency to refer to the `<RELEASE_VERSION>`.
 5. Run `T` build/test cycle but use an alternative cache location to be sure artefacts are being fetched.
 Check the build output, you'll see the kroxylicious-junit5-extension come from the staging location.
 ```